10 WHL Things, Volume VII

 7 – Cristall Clear – It was also a symbolic pick of sorts for Kelowna, as prior to the draft, long-time scout and assistant general manager Lorne Frey had announced his retirement.
 Cristall would be Frey’s final first round selection in his role with the Rockets.
 Kelowna was ecstatic with the pick and Cristall has provided nothing but verification since his arrival in the WHL.
 Including playoffs, Cristall has appeared in 213 games, chipping in with 307 points…116 of those are goals.
 The Burnaby, British Columbia native was selected by the Washington Capitals in the second round, 40th overall at the 2023 NHL Draft and has signed an entry level contract.
 In his first two games back in Kelowna this past weekend, he scored twice and added five assists in wins over Portland and Prince Albert.
 Is it fair to say that, more often than not, the boss really does know what he’s doing?

-8 – Foot on the Gas – Over in the eastern conference, the Medicine Hat Tigers have not-so-quietly put together a three-game winning streak of its own.
-With its full complement of players back from NHL teams, the Tigers are beginning to look like the offensive juggernaut many predicted as far back as last season.
+8 – Foot on the Gas – Over in the eastern conference, the Medicine Hat Tigers have not-so-quietly put together a three-game winning streak of their own.
+With its full compliment of players back from NHL teams, the Tigers are beginning to look like the offensive juggernaut many predicted as far back as last season.
 But, as much as this group has the capability to fill the opposition net, they have also begun to get some saves lately from their own netminders, including 20-year-old Harrison Meneghin who was acquired in a deal on with the Lethbridge Hurricanes on October 6.
 Through its first eight games, Medicine Hat was outshot only twice and in its other six contests, the Tigers outshot its opponents by an average of 13 shots per game.
 Sure, shots on goal can occasionally be somewhat misleading, but I believe it’s a stat clearly indicative of territorial play.
 Among other team stats to date, the Tigers possess the second-best power play in the league so far, but they are also the third most penalized team in the league.
 The Tigers have a couple of stern tests on the docket his week as the Prince George Cougars (the second most penalized team in the league) visit the Gas City, before Medicine Hat travels to Moose Jaw on Friday for a tilt against the Warriors.

 9 – The Windy City – Speaking of Lethbridge, the ‘Canes are off to a 5-1-1 start, good for a winning percentage of .786, second only to the 6-1-1 Saskatoon Blades.
 The Hurricanes haven’t been filling up the net through its first seven games, but the team leads the league in goals against, having surrendered only 18 so far.
 Special teams have also been a strong suit, thanks to the third best penalty killing unit in the league at 84.9%.
 The league’s fourth best power play production at 28.1% should also keep opponents wary.
 The ‘Canes have earned four wins in five starts at the VisitingLethbridge.com Arena, dropping an overtime decision to the Vancouver Giants last week.
 General manager Peter Anholt, who will again be busy with some Hockey Canada responsibilities this season, was able to move 20-year-old netminder Harrison Meneghin to Medicine Hat, which enabled the organization to manoeuvre a bit with its overage group.
 Lethbridge has once again bid to host the Memorial Cup and projecting a competitive team during the 2025-2026 season will play a part in the selection process.